 Growing tomatoes in containers is almost always an adventure.
 It can be incredibly rewarding or flat out disastrous.
-Sometimes epic failure can happen for reasons beyond your control like tomato blight or a ridiculously wet or cold summer.
-But there are some common mistakes (trust me, I've made all of them, much more than once) that if you can avoid them, will vastly increase your chances of growing tomatoes in containers successfully.
+Sometimes epic failures can happen for reasons beyond your control like tomato blight or a ridiculously wet or cold summer.
+However, if you avoid some common mistakes, you will vastly increase your chances of successfully growing tomatoes in containers.

 When it comes to tomato containers, bigger is better.
 The bigger your container, the more soil it will hold.
-The more soil you have, the better the soil holds water.
-Also, the more soil the more available nutrients for your plants.
+The more soil in the container, the more it holds water.
+Also, the more soil, the more available nutrients for your plants.
 Consistent water and food are two of the most critical elements for happy, healthy tomato plants and large harvests.

 Too Much Water